DipakShrestha-ADS/ads_notes/CProgramming/unit1- Introduction To Algorithm and C.md

 It is a very popular language, despite being old.
 The main reason for its popularity is because it is a fundamental language in the field of computer science.
 C is strongly associated with UNIX, as it was developed to write the UNIX operating system.

-## 1. Fundamentals of Algorithms

-An algorithm is a step-by-step procedure to solve a problem, like a recipe for making delicious Nepali momos.
-It must be clear, finite, and effective.

-### 1.1 Notion (Idea) of an Algorithm
+### Fundamentals of Algorithms: Notion of an Algorithm

-An algorithm is a finite sequence of well-defined instructions to solve a specific problem.
-It takes input, processes it, and produces output.
-Good algorithms are correct, efficient, and easy to understand.
+- An algorithm is a step-by-step procedure or a finite sequence of well-defined instructions designed to solve a specific problem or perform a computation, taking inputs and producing outputs.

-**Characteristics**:
-- Clear and unambiguous
-- Well-defined inputs and outputs
-- Finite steps (must end)
-- Effective (each step doable)

-**Real-world scenario**: Finding the way from your home in Lalitpur to Tribhuvan Airport – step-by-step directions (algorithm) ensure you reach on time.
+- Key properties include: definiteness (each step is precisely stated), effectiveness (each step is basic and executable), finiteness (it terminates after a finite number of steps), input (zero or more well-defined inputs), and output (one or more results).
+- Algorithms are language-independent and focus on logic, making them essential for problem-solving in computing.
+- Benefits: They ensure efficiency, reusability, and correctness; allow analysis of time and space complexity (e.g., Big O notation); and serve as a blueprint for coding in any language.
+- Real-world analogy: A recipe for baking a cake is an algorithm—ingredients (inputs), steps (process), baked cake (output).
+- Importance in programming: Algorithms help break down complex problems into manageable steps, reduce errors, and optimize resource usage.

-### 1.2 Pseudo-code Conventions
+### Pseudo-code Conventions

-Pseudo-code is a simple way to write algorithms in English-like language, without strict syntax.
-It uses assignment (← or =), input/output, and control structures (if, while, for).

-Common conventions:
-- Assignment: variable ← value
-- Input: READ or INPUT variable
-- Output: PRINT or DISPLAY
-- Basic controls: IF-THEN-ELSE, WHILE, REPEAT-UNTIL, FOR

-**Real-world scenario**: Recipe for dal bhat – pseudo-code helps anyone cook it correctly.
+Pseudo-code is like writing algorithms in plain English mixed with code-like words.
+It's not real code, but it helps plan before writing actual programs.
+It's "pseudo" because it's fake code—easy to read.

+- **Assignment**: Use `←` or `=` to set a value.
+Example: `age ← 20` means "set age to 20".
+- **Input**: `READ` or `INPUT` to get data from user.
+Example: `READ number`.
+- **Output**: `PRINT` or `WRITE` to show results.
+Example: `PRINT "Hello"`.
+- **Basic Control Structures** (these control the flow—like decisions or loops):
+  - **Sequence**: Just do steps one after another.
+  - **Selection**: Make decisions with `IF-THEN-ELSE`.
+Example: If it's raining, take an umbrella; else, go without.
+  - **Repetition**: Loops like `WHILE` (repeat while condition is true), `FOR` (repeat a set number of times), or `REPEAT-UNTIL` (repeat until condition is met).

+Why use pseudo-code?
+It's language-independent—you can convert it to C, Java, etc. For exams, practice writing pseudo-code for simple problems.

 **Example Pseudo-code** (Calculate area of rectangle):
 ```